 The Group adjusts its range for 2015 net recurring income Group share, following the review of the period of unavailability of Doel 3 and Tihange 2

-Electrabel, ENGIE’s subsidiary, announced today that the period of unavailability of Doel 3 and Tihange 2 Belgian nuclear plants is reviewed to January 1st, 2016 in accordance with its transparency obligations.
+Electrabel, GDF SUEZ’s subsidiary, announced today that the period of unavailability of Doel 3 and Tihange 2 Belgian nuclear plants is reviewed to November 1st, 2015 in accordance with its transparency obligations.
 This update follows the details communicated by the Federal Agency for Nuclear Control in the context of the review process about the reactor vessels of Doel 3 and Tihange 2.

-The impact from the outage of these two plants on the net recurring income Group share is estimated at approximately EUR 40 million per month on average.
+The impact from the outage of these two plants on the net recurring income Group share is estimated at approximately EUR 40 million per month.

-The Group adjusts accordingly its range for 2015 net recurring income Group share1 by EUR 0.1 billion, corresponding to two additional winter months of outage, with a range between EUR 2.75 and 3.05 billion2 , assuming average weather conditions in France.
-This target is based on estimated EBITDA and current operating income3respectively between EUR 11.45 and 12.05 billion and EUR 6.55 and 7.15 billion.
+The Group adjusts accordingly its range for 2015 net recurring income Group share by EUR 0.15 billion, corresponding to four additional months of outage, with a range between EUR 2.85 and 3.15 billion, assuming average weather conditions in France.
+This target is based on estimated EBITDA and current operating income respectively between EUR 11.55 and 12.15 billion and EUR 6.65 and 7.25 billion.

 In addition, the Group confirms:

-- a 2015 dividend with a 65-75% pay-out4 , with a minimum of 1 euro per share, payable in cash.
+• a 2015 dividend with a 65-75% pay-out, with a minimum of 1 euro per share, payable in cash.
 The Board of Directors has decided upon the principle of an interim dividend of EUR 0.50 per share for financial year 2015 that will be paid on October 15, 2015.

 ENGIE develops its businesses (power, natural gas, energy services) around a model based on responsible growth to take up today’s major energy and environmental challenges: meeting energy needs, ensuring the security of supply, combating climate change and optimizing the use of resources.
 The Group provides highly efficient and innovative solutions to individuals, cities and businesses by relying on diversified gas-supply sources, flexible and low-emission power generation as well as unique expertise in four key sectors: independent power production, liquefied natural gas, renewable energy and energy efficiency services.
 ENGIE employs 152,900 people worldwide and achieved revenues of EUR 74.7 billion in 2014.
 The Group is listed on the Paris, Brussels and Luxembourg stock exchanges and is represented in the main international indices: CAC 40, BEL 20, DJ Euro Stoxx 50, Euronext 100, FTSE Eurotop 100, MSCI Europe, ASPI Eurozone, Euronext Vigeo Eurozone 120, Vigeo World 120, Vigeo Europe 120 and Vigeo France 20.